superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Using Genre Spectrum Embeddings to get the relevant recommendations.

 And now, after all the groundwork, we've arrived at the final piece of the puzzle.
-Let's generate some relevant recommendations using `genre_embeddings` and LanceDB VectorDB.
+Let's generate some relevant recommendations using `genre_embeddings` and LanceDB vector database.

 ```python
 movie_data_pd = pd.DataFrame(movie_data)